Educational Catalogue: Indigenous-made Films

 Miranda de Pencier

-De Pencier is a director and producer whose first short film Throat Song won four awards including a CSA for Best Live Action Short.
-The Grizzlies won the DGC’s Outstanding Directorial Achievement Feature Film Award.
-She has produced several films, including Cake, Beginners and Thanks for Sharing and episodes of Anne With an E. She is currently producing the film The Chocolate Money.
+De Pencier is a director and producer whose first short film, Throat Song, won four awards, including the Canadian Screen Award for Best Live Action Short.
+Her feature directorial debut, The Grizzlies, earned the DGC’s Award for Outstanding Directorial Achievement in a Feature Film.
+As a producer, she has worked on several films, including Cake, Beginners, and Thanks for Sharing, as well as episodes of Anne with an E, Black Life: Untold Stories, and North of North.

 Writers